Crisfunky01/cibc-cdd-analysis/README.md

 This project is licensed under the MIT License — free to use, modify, and distribute.

-## 👨‍💻 About the Author / Sobre el Autor
+## 👨‍💻 About the Author / Sobre el Autor.

 **Cristian Salinas** — Industrial Engineer & Data Analyst
 🔗 LinkedIn: https://www.linkedin.com/in/ingcrissalinas/